rishitachouhan/rishitachouhan/README.md

 ### Hi there 👋 I am Rishita Chouhan

 I am a Data Scientist currently working at AXA GO BO.
-I have done pgp in Advance Data Science and Machine Learning .I have insights into EDA, MySQL, Python, Tableau ,Machine Learning, Deep Learning, NLP , AWS , GIT.
+I have done pgp in Advance Data Science and Machine Learning .